 May I sell plants or other items during the event ?

 No, the GardenWalk is about building community, and we ask that you refrain from sales of any kind.

-Yes, please fill out a new application – it will only take a few minutes.
-We need all participants to re-apply as garden information from each year is stored separately and maps built from that data each year, and because we re-evaluate neighborhood garden clusters.
+Yes, please fill out a new application — it will only take a few minutes.
+We need all participants to re-apply as garden information from each year is stored separately and maps built from that data each year, and it allows us to reevaluate neighborhood garden clusters.